-Intersecting Pandemics: The Opioid Crisis & Covid-19
+Intersecting Pandemics: The Opioid Epidemic & Covid-19

 This webinar will examine the opioid overdose data in Ohio since the beginning of the COVID-19 pandemic and highlight interdisciplinary and cohesive public health approaches to mitigating the damage of these intersecting crises.

 Treatment and Community Interventions for Opioid Use Disorder

 This webinar will be focused on how COVID-19 has impacted providing substance use treatment to vulnerable populations, such as mothers with opioid use disorder, and how programs across the state of Ohio are adapting to address these challenges.